codeironside/codeironside/README.md

 ### 👋 Hey there!
 I'm @codeironside

 #### 🚀 About Me
-- **💡 Passionate Learner:** Diving into backend development with Express, C, C++, Python, and Arduino.
+- **💡 Passionate Learner:** Diving into backend development with Expressjs, efficient embedded systems with C, C++, and Arduino.
+- **👀 software development with Python.
-- **🌱 Current Adventure:** Exploring the powerful world of NestJS and Docker.
+- **🌱 Current Adventure:** Exploring the powerful world of Docker.
 - **🤝 Team Player and Leader:** Excited to collaborate on building dynamic and scalable applications.

 #### 🔧 Skills
 - **🛠️ Backend Development:** Building robust and efficient solutions.
-- **🔌 Embedded Systems:** Crafting smart and efficient hardware-software integrations.
+- **🔌 Embedded Systems:** Crafting smart and efficient hardware-software integrations(using arduino).
 - **🕸️ Web Scraping:** Extracting valuable data from the web.
 - **📊 Data Science:** Analyzing data for actionable insights.
 - **🔄 Version Control:** Proficient with Git, GitHub, and GitLab.